kalyanamp/DevOps-CICD/README.md

 #create user(demo) all server with root permissions
 #ubuntu root user group permissions

-- below command addes ansadmin to sudoers file.
+Below command addes ansadmin to sudoers file.
 But strongly recommended to use "visudo" command if you are aware vi or nano editor.

 `echo "demo ALL=(ALL) ALL" >> /etc/sudoers`